These cleaning cloths can be helpful for a variety of things around the house. This guide contains uses for microfiber cloths.

 By Muzza from Yarrawonga, Vic., Australia

 To clean glass mirrors and windows, I use a microfiber cloth.
 Wet the cloth well and wring out as much water as you can. spray the window with glass plus, that is what I use, then quickly wipe the mirror dry.
-It should sparkle like a diamond.
-If you have large windows or mirrors, do a section at a time.

 Some weeks ago, I was shopping with my sister, when we entered a beauty shop.
 They where selling a new kind of washcloth for make up removal without any cleanser, just to be used with water.
 It was made of microfiber cloth, the same kind you can find in stores for the purpose of window cleaning or dusting, often under the name of "miracle rag" or something like it.